RodSandor/RodSandor/README.md

 About me:

-- 🌱 I'm currently learning react
+- 🌱 I'm currently learning React, NextJS and NestJS.
 - 💡 I try to help people who are starting in programming
 - 💬 Ask me about anything, but know that I'm passionate about technology